-We can have a gorgeous wardrobe, but if we don’t look after our clothes, we restrict our choices.
-Just think of the most loved dress you can’t wear because you forgot to take it to the dry cleaners.
+We can have a gorgeous, versatile wardrobe but still restrict our choices if we don’t look after our clothes.
+Just think of the most-loved dress you can’t wear because you forgot to take it to the dry cleaners.
 Or the pants you have to take off again because the hem needs to be fixed.
-Making the most out of your wardrobe also means maintaining it.
-And yes, I know, taking proper care of your clothes and shoes is an effort.
-But the reward is that we can pick from our closet what makes us feel the best that day and not what’s available to wear.
+Making the most of your wardrobe also means maintaining it.
+And yes, taking proper care of our clothes and shoes is an effort.
+But the reward is we can pick from our closet what makes us feel our best and not what’s available to wear.

-- All about Wardrobe Maintenance
+- All about Wardrobe Planning

 Invest in Quality

 Building a great wardrobe is a bit like a puzzle – the right pieces need to be in place to complete the picture.
 Finding those essential items isn’t always easy and takes time.
 So once we got hold of them, we, of course, want those perfect clothes and fabulous shoes to last.
 Despite taking good care of them, the best way to achieve this is to invest in quality.
 Quality pieces are made to last.
 Moreover, they add a little luxe to our wardrobes.

 Spotting quality pieces in today’s abundance of ‘cheap’ choices can be a challenge.
 Here’s what to look for:

 - How to Spot Quality When Shopping For Clothes – 3 Things to Check